Entrepreneur Burnout Recovery: How to Recover Without Losing Revenue

 Effective hourly rate: $144,000 ÷ 3,640 = $39.56/hour

-She’s making $39.56 per hour.
-That’s what her model produces.
-If she worked 40 hours per week at the same rate, she’d make $82K.
-She needs the 70-hour weeks to hit $144K.
+She’s making $39.56 per hour—that’s what her current model produces.
+If she worked 40 hours per week at the same effective rate, she’d make about $82K per year instead of $144K.

-Three years at 70 hours per week is 10,920 hours.
-That’s 5.25 full years of standard 40-hour weeks compressed into 3 years.
-Freja has worked an extra 2.25 years compared to a normal schedule.
+The real issue is that your business can’t sustain you at sustainable hours; the model itself is burning you out.
+Three years at 70 hours per week is 10,920 hours, or 5.25 full years of standard 40-hour weeks compressed into 3 years, which means Freja has effectively worked an extra 2.25 years compared to a normal schedule.

-No amount of rest recovers from a broken model.
-You can’t outwork burnout.
-You can only restructure it.
+No amount of rest recovers from a broken model; you can’t outwork burnout—you can only restructure it.

 The exhaustion is information.
-It’s saying: this can’t continue.
-Not because you’re weak, but because the math doesn’t work.
+It’s saying this can’t continue—not because you’re weak, but because the math doesn’t work.

 Here’s your immediate work: